We can protect our environment, keep our communities safe, balance the County budget, and make life more afforDable

 While the construction of the Hockessin cell tower has improved connectivity for Verizon customers, other carriers are yet to utilize the tower and large dead zones still exist near Newark, throughout White Clay Creek State Park and near Yorklyn.

-I’ll push for additional towers to address this critical public safety issue and support the Yorklyn tower proposal if it comes before council, because if your power is out or you’re stranded on the side of the road, you shouldn’t have to worry about whether or not you can reach 911.
+I’ll push for additional towers to address this critical public safety issue because if your power is out or you’re stranded on the side of the road, you shouldn’t have to worry about whether or not you can reach 911.

 -

-We need a strong relationship with partner agencies at the state in DNREC, DelDOT and the legislature to advance meaningful change for our district and our county.
+We need a strong relationship with partner agencies at the state in DNREC, DelDOT and the State Legislature to advance meaningful change for our district and our county.

 -